-Mark Wentzel was my former professor and a thesis advisor at the Savannah College of Art and Design.
+Mark Wentzel was my former professor and a thesis advisor during my graduate school studies.
 His sharp ideas and inputs to architecturally frame my thesis work continue to be essential in ways I think about my own practice.

 His wife, Jen who also is an artist, and Mark have invited me over for dinners a few times and have offered generous spirit of conversations and life.
 Out of curiosity of where he was with his work and ideas, I invited him to participate in this lunch project, and he welcomed it.
 I was quite excited.